 Peter Cook retained the ride on the former; Malcolm Johnston stuck with the latter.
 Added spice was afforded by the fact that the pair were drawn together in barriers three and four.
 Best backed to beat the Tulloch Lodge representatives were the Bart Cummings’ trained Lloyd’s Consul and the New Zealand colt Young Shaun.
 If the betting ring had difficulty separating Smith’s two putative champions, the race itself didn’t.
 Johnston trailed Peter Cook on Mighty Kingdom most of the way to the home turn, and then cleverly pocketed Cook soon after straightening.
 However, it was the devastating crack of acceleration that Kingston Town exhibited when he topped the rise that had racegoers agog.
 Sweeping clear, the King had five lengths to spare over his stablemate on the post, with a further length-and-a-quarter to Young Shaun in the minor placing.
 While Kingston Town’s previous wins at Rosehill had won him an audience, this was the performance that won him a following.
 As the black horse returned to scale with a dignified swagger, Bart Cummings, who also trained for David Hains, approached the lucky owner and said: “Congratulations, David.
 You have a champion there.”

 The turn in fortune’s wheel for Hains’ bloodstock adventures came when he converted a farm he owned on the Mornington Peninsula into a horse stud.
-Kingston Park, some seventy kilometres south of Melbourne, originally produced stud cattle and prize sheep for David Hains and had done so for the best part of twenty years until Norman von Nida one day insisted that it was fertile real estate for breeding thoroughbreds.
+Kingston Park, some seventy kilometres south of Melbourne, originally produced stud cattle and prize sheep for David Hains and had done so for the best part of twenty years until Norman von Nida one day in 1969 insisted that it was fertile real estate for breeding thoroughbreds.
 Never mind the fact that Hains had no family background in breeding and raising thoroughbreds.
 Antecedents don’t count here or anywhere else when success comes.
 And my, how success did come!
 While the farm was being refurbished, Von Nida recommended to Hains the broodmare Major Bargain, who had a foal at foot and was in foal again.
 This daughter of Major Portion set Hains back $7,000 but it was to be the making of him as an owner-breeder.
 The foal at foot by Natural Bid turned out to be Kingston Bid, who won eight races for the Hains family while the foal that Major Bargain was carrying at the time of purchase, turned out to be Kingston Star, that smart two-year-old filly that carried Hains’ yellow jacket and red-striped sleeves and cap to victory in the 1973 Byron Moore Stakes at Flemington.
-In those days, Angus Armanasco trained their horses at Caulfield.
+In those days, Angus Armanasco, whose reputation as a trainer of two-year-olds was legendary, prepared their horses at Caulfield.

 Initially, a boutique stud, rich infusions of international blood and money soon saw Kingston Park Stud expand to become a highly commercial operation and propel David Hains into the sporting headlines.
 If a man’s position on the Turf is marked by the number of top-class racehorses that carry his colours in any given epoch, David Hains would quickly come to stand at the very pinnacle!
 I shall leave a more complete discussion of the Kingston Park Stud to our 1982 chapter, the year in which the Hains’s colours were carried to triumph in the A.J.C.
 Derby for a second time.
 However, permit me to sketch the initial details here.
 From the start, Hains together with Norman von Nida acting as his bloodstock adviser and Neville Pepper as his studmaster sought to breed high-class thoroughbreds, and their magic formula was to acquire stoutly-bred European mares with which to cross with the speed sires readily available here in Australia.